Okelm/okelm.github.io/content/blog/codesandbox/index.md

 Clicking this:
 ![](./openEditor.png)

-Moves you straight to the web app which brings you full set of options:
+Moves you straight to the web app which gives you a full set of options:
 ![](./editor.png)
 Most of them are available from the embedded version too though.

-Now when you know the basics you can go and utilize embedded sandboxes in every blog post and documentation!
+Now that you know the basics you can go and utilize embedded sandboxes in every blog post and documentation!